siderolabs/talos/website/content/v1.4/reference/cli.md

 ### Options

 ```
-      --debug              debug operation from kernel logs. --no-wait is set to false when this flag is set
+      --debug              debug operation from kernel logs. --wait is set to true when this flag is set
   -h, --help               help for reboot
   -m, --mode string        select the reboot mode: "default", "powercycle" (skips kexec) (default "default")
       --timeout duration   time to wait for the operation is complete if --debug or --wait is set (default 30m0s)